 There are also a number of organizations that provide financial assistance to caregivers.
-The National Family Caregivers Association offers a variety of grants and scholarships for caregivers, while the AARP Foundation provides grants to low-income caregivers.

 If you are caring for a bedridden loved one, there are a number of resources available to help you.
 With a little research, you can find the support and assistance you need to care for your loved one.

 What Should I Do If I Find My Elderly Bedridden Parent Has Been Left Alone?

 If you find that your elderly bedridden parent has been left alone, it is important to take immediate action.

 - First, check to make sure that your parent is okay.
 If they seem disoriented to their condition seems altered in any way, contact 911 for medical care immediately.

 - It is also important to try to make your parent as comfortable as possible, and to ensure that they have access to food, water, and medication.